Cotopaxi, Colorado: Russian Jewish Colony

 There was a handwritten page consisting mostly of references to land declarations but also some other references, including a lien against Emanuel Saltiel by a Minkousky.

-Now Minkowsky is not mentioned by Satt in her thesis or by Dorthy Roberts in her earlier work, but in a MUCH earlier document by Julius Schwarz he is described as a colonist.
+Now Minkowsky is not mentioned by Satt in her thesis or by Dorothy Roberts in her earlier work, but in a MUCH earlier document by Julius Schwarz he is described as a colonist.

 So I asked my sister Jen Lowe to look this document up when she was at the Fremont County Clerks office in Canon City.
 She found the following document: